mongodb/specifications/source/change-streams/change-streams.rst

   class ChangeStreamOptions {
     /**
-     * Allowed values: ‘default’, ‘updateLookup’.
-Defaults to ‘default’.
-When set to
-     * ‘updateLookup’, the change notification for partial updates will include both
+     * Allowed values: ‘updateLookup’.
+When set to ‘updateLookup’, the change notification
-     * a delta describing the changes to the document, as well as a copy of the entire
+     * for partial updates will include both a delta describing the changes to the document,
-     * document that was changed from some time after the change occurred.
-For forward
+     * as well as a copy of the entire document that was changed from some time after the
+     * change occurred.
+The default is to not send a value.
-     * compatibility, a driver MUST NOT raise an error when a user provides an unknown
+     * For forward compatibility, a driver MUST NOT raise an error when a user provides an
-     * value.
+     * unknown value.
 The driver relies on the server to validate this option.
-     *
      * @note this is an option of the `$changeStream` pipeline stage.
      */
-    fullDocument: string = ‘default’;
+    fullDocument: Optional<String>;

     /**
      * Specifies the logical starting point for the new change stream.